typescript-eslint/tslint-to-eslint-config/docs/API.md

 > ⚠ This area of code is still considered experimental.
 > Use at your own risk.
+> Please file an issue on GitHub if you'd like to see changes.

 The individual steps within `convertTSLintConfig` are each available as exported functions as well.